ejp-rd-vp/vp-dp-frontend/assets/md/about.md

 ### How can I search the Virtual Platform?

-The VP-Portal provides a search box which lets you query the Virtual Platform.
+The VP Portal provides a search box which lets you query the Virtual Platform.

 You can search by disease name, ORPHAcode, ICD-10 code, OMIM number, gene name or symbol, or HGNC number.

-### How does the VP-Portal work?
+### How does the VP Portal work?

 Resources connected to the Virtual Platform provide a query endpoint to their description and their content.
-Searching the VP-Portal sends real-time queries to the connected resources.
+Searching the VP Portal sends real-time queries to the connected resources.
 This means that the results are up-to-date, while the data remains at the source.
-The VP-Portal maintains a directory of the resources’ endpoints, which is dynamically kept up to date.
+The VP Portal maintains a directory of the resources’ endpoints, which is dynamically kept up to date.

 ### Why should I log in?